Matching Data with IT Services

 The Berkeley Data Classification Standard groups data in one of four data protection levels based on data sensitivity, measured by the level of adverse business impact that would be caused by a breach of confidentiality.

-The Minimum Security Standard for Electronic Information (MSSEI) specifies the controls required to protect the integrity and confidentialy of Berkeley campus data.
-MSSEI implementation requirements vary based on data protection level and device/use category.
-The MSSEI Level 2 protection profile is approved, with an effective date of July 16, 2013.
-The protection profile for Level 1 data is under review with a target effective data of July 2014.
+The Minimum Security Standard for Electronic Information (MSSEI) specifies the controls required to protect the integrity and confidentiality of Berkeley campus data.
+MSSEI implementation requirements vary based on the data protection level and device/use category.

 The Minimum Security Standard for Networked Devices (MSSND) is required for all devices, including those that do not handle institutional data.